-Mother, artist, photographer, designer, and, in her teenage years, one of the first female web designers and self-taught coders, Emirati artist Fatma Hilal is something of a trailblazer.
+Mother, artist, photographer, designer and, in her teenage years, one of the first female web designers and self-taught coders, Emirati artist Fatma Hilal is something of a trailblazer.

-How do you juggle both your creativity and master class teaching with being a busy mum?
+How do you juggle both your creativity and masterclass teaching with being a busy mum?

-Why did you start your flatlay master class?
+Why did you start your flatlay masterclass?

 I started to do masterclass videos, and actually just got my first 100 subscribers to my classes.
 I also offer one-on-one Skype chats after they have completed the course.
-I’m working on my English classes next, so I have a lot in the pipeline which I’m just so excited about.
+I’m working on my English classes next, so I have a lot in the pipeline that I’m just so excited about.

 Do you find waking up early during Ramadan helps or hinders your creative process?

-What are some tricks of the trade you can share with readers of The Gaggler to help improve their flat lay photography.
+What are some tricks of the trade you can share with readers of The Gaggler to help improve their flatlay photography?

 Watch The Video: How to take amazing pictures with iPhone and apps

 - The theme you see throughout my entire Instagram feed is a white backdrop.
-I recommend white, grey or neutral colours to create a high end/luxe visual.
+I recommend white, grey, or neutral colours to create a high-end/luxe visual.

-- If you are shooting flowers and you need to re-shoot or include them in another shoot, keep them in the fridge so they hold their shape – they will last much longer.
+- If you are shooting flowers and need to re-shoot or include them in another shoot, keep them in the fridge so they hold their shape – they will last much longer.

 - You don’t have to go out and buy a backdrop when you start – use what you have at home first.
 A clean white sheet or white board is perfect to use as a backdrop.

-- ALWAYS flip your phone upside down, so the camera is at the bottom, this can capture some stunning images.
+- ALWAYS flip your phone upside down, so the camera is at the bottom – this can capture some stunning images.

-What are your own, personal favorite flatlays?
+What are your personal favourite flatlays?